 - Also, all students now have to clear NEET exam from 2019 onwards.

-There is more emphasis on developing the clinical base of the students who study medical in Bangladesh.
-The study pattern of Bangladesh and India are very similar and students find is easier to clear the MCI Screening test.
+While studying MBBS from Bangladesh, the main emphasis is laid on developing the clinical base of the students.
+All colleges in Bangladesh have attached hospitals who have a large patient inflow.
+Shobhit Jayaswal of Global Medical Foundation personally visited colleges and their attached hospitals in Bangladesh.
+The study pattern of Bangladesh is similar to that of India and because of this, Indian students find is easier to clear FMGE.
+Bangladesh has the highest FMGE passing percentage.
 Here are some of the key points for MBBS in Bangladesh:

 2. Compulsory rotatory internship of 1 year after 5 years of college.
 This can be done in India.

-3. Semester system is followed.
+3. Semester system is followed in Bangladesh too.
 Each semester is of 6 months.

-4. The MBBS course is divided into 3 phases, namely- Pre-clinical phase, Para-clinical Phase & Clinical Phase.
+4. The MBBS course in Bangladesh is divided into 3 phases, namely- Pre-clinical phase, Para-clinical Phase and the Clinical Phase.

 2. Forensic Medicine

-4th Phase 1 year & 6 months 1.
+Third Professional MBBS Fourth Phase 1 year and 6 months 1.
 Medicine & Allied Subjects

 2. Surgery & Allied Subjects